Higgs inflation in Einstein-Cartan gravity: Introduction

 Once fermions are taken into account, the equivalent metric theory, which is obtained by solving for torsion, contains two types of additional higher-dimensional operators.
-The one represents bilinear interaction between vector and axial fermion currents, and the other provides a derivative coupling of the Higgs field to fermions.
-As a part of study of possible applications of these terms to cosmology, it is important to investigate whether or not they affect inflation.
+The one represents an interaction between vector and axial fermion currents, and the other one provides a derivative coupling of the Higgs field to fermions.
+In \cite{Shaposhnikov:2020aen} we show that the fermion current interaction terms can be responsible for production of singlet fermion dark matter in the Early Universe.
+In this paper, our goal is to investigate whether the terms with fermions affect inflation.

 The paper is organized as follows.
 In section \ref{sec:theory}, we introduce the theory and discuss inflation in general.
 In the following two sections, we study inflation in two regimes which can be treated analytically.
 The first one corresponds to switching off the Holst term, $1/\bar{\gamma} = \xi_\gamma =0$.
 Then, the inflation is parametrized by $\xi$ and $\xi_\eta$ and we call it ``Nieh-Yan inflation''.
 It is studied in section \ref{sec:NiehYan}.
 Subsequently, we consider the case in which there is no Nieh-Yan term and no coupling of the Higgs field to the Holst term, $\xi_\gamma=\xi_\eta=0$.
 This leads to the inflation characterized by $\xi$ and $\bar{\gamma}$, hence we adopt the name ``Holst inflation''.
 It is studied in section \ref{sec:Holst}.
 In section \ref{sec:gen}, we perform the full parameter space scan.
-Section \ref{sec:fermions} contains a discussion of the perturbative cutoff scale in the different models and of relevance of the scalar-fermion and fermion-fermion interaction terms for inflation.
+Section \ref{sec:fermions} contains a discussion of the perturbative cutoff scale in the different models and of the relevance of the scalar-fermion and fermion-fermion interaction terms for inflation.
 Finally, section \ref{sec:conclusion} is dedicated to discussion and conclusion.

 \textbf{Conventions}.
 We work in natural units $\hbar=c=1$ and use the metric signature $(-1,+1,+1,+1)$.
 The antisymmetric tensor is defined by $\epsilon_{0123}=1$.
 The matrix $\gamma^5$ is defined as $\gamma^5=\frac{1}{i}\gamma^0\gamma^1\gamma^2\gamma^3$.